olivercarlson/amazon-auto-reload/README.md

 ## TODOS:

--   Improve dev experience by adding nodemon / eslint / tsc compile support.
+-   1. Improve dev experience by adding nodemon / tsc compile support.
+(Likely command - npm run dev)

--   Continue debugging errors after changes to Amazon website.
+-   2. Continue debugging errors after changes to Amazon website.

+-   3. Add basic pre-run checking on all credit card information (no whitespace, length = 16, etc.) of and throw errors if any are found.

--   Add remove functionality option, which will allow (1) whitelist credit card numbers and then (2) remove all non-whitelisted credit card numbers.
+-   4. Add remove functionality option, which will allow (1) whitelist credit card numbers and then (2) remove all non-whitelisted credit card numbers.

 -   Investigate OS X issue with pathing to Chrome browser not working.
+(Given this will could be used by non-developers, Docker may be too heavy a burden...)

 ## Implemented Changes: